humanmade/altis-analytics/docs/native/data-structure.md

 - `event_type`: The type of event recorded, eg. `pageView`, `click`, `_session.start` or `_session.stop`.
 - `event_timestamp`: The timestamp in milliseconds of when the event was recorded on the site.
 - `attributes`: An object of key value pairs.
-Values can be any string or an array of strings.
+Values must be a single string.
   - `date`: ISO-8601 standard date string.
   - `session`: Unique ID across all page views.
   - `pageSession`: Unique ID for one page view.